George Benson: Early career

 Benson was born and raised in the Hill District of Pittsburgh, Pennsylvania.
 At the age of seven, he first played the ukulele in a corner drug store, for which he was paid a few dollars.
 At age eight, he played guitar in an unlicensed nightclub on Friday and Saturday nights, but the police soon closed the club down.
 At age nine, he started to record.
 Out of the four sides he cut, two were released: "She Makes Me Mad" backed with "It Should Have Been Me", with RCA Victor in New York.
-Although one source indicates this record was released under the name "Little Georgie", the 45rpm label is printed with the name George Benson.
+Although one source indicates this record was released under the name "Little Georgie", the 45 rpm label is printed with the name George Benson.
 The single was produced by Leroy Kirkland for RCA's rhythm and blues label, Groove Records.

 Benson attended Connelley Vocational High School on Bedford Avenue in the Hill District.
 However, he dropped out, choosing to focus on music.
 In 1987, Benson received an honorary degree from Pittsburgh Public Schools.

 As a youth, Benson learned how to play straight-ahead instrumental jazz during a relationship performing for several years with organist Jack McDuff.
 One of his many early guitar heroes was country-jazz guitarist Hank Garland.

 At the age of 21, he recorded his first album as leader, The New Boss Guitar of George Benson (1964), featuring McDuff.
 Benson's next recording was It's Uptown (1966) with the George Benson Quartet, including Lonnie Smith on organ and Ronnie Cuber on baritone saxophone.
 Benson followed it up with The George Benson Cookbook (1967), also with Lonnie Smith and Ronnie Cuber on baritone and drummer Marion Booker.
 Miles Davis employed Benson in the mid-1960s, featuring his guitar on "Paraphernalia" on his 1968 Columbia release, Miles in the Sky before Benson went to Verve Records.